thermo_modify keyword value ...

 The norm keyword determines whether various thermodynamic output values are normalized by the number of atoms or not, depending on whether it is set to yes or no. Different unit styles have different defaults for this setting (see below).
 Even if norm is set to yes, a value is only normalized if it is an “extensive” quantity, meaning that it scales with the number of atoms in the system.
 For the thermo keywords described by the doc page for the thermo_style command, all energy-related keywords are extensive, such as pe or ebond or enthalpy.
 Other keywords such as temp or press are “intensive” meaning their value is independent (in a statistical sense) of the number of atoms in the system and thus are never normalized.
 For thermodynamic output values extracted from fixes and computes in a thermo_style custom command, the doc page for the individual fix or compute lists whether the value is “extensive” or “intensive” and thus whether it is normalized.
 Thermodynamic output values calculated by a variable formula are assumed to be “intensive” and thus are never normalized.
 You can always include a divide by the number of atoms in the variable formula if this is not the case.

-The flush keyword invokes a flush operation after thermodynamic info is written to the log file.
-This insures the output in that file is current (no buffering by the OS), even if LAMMPS halts before the simulation completes.
+The flush keyword invokes a flush operation after thermodynamic info is written to the screen and log file.
+This insures the output is updated and not buffered (by the application) even if LAMMPS halts before the simulation completes.
+Please note that this does not affect buffering by the OS or devices, so you may still lose data in case the simulation stops due to a hardware failure.

 The line keyword determines whether thermodynamics will be output as a series of numeric values on one line or in a multi-line format with 3 quantities with text strings per line and a dashed-line header containing the timestep and CPU time.
 This modify option overrides the one and multi thermo_style settings.